AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/functions/tokens-for-date-and-time-formatting.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: functions
-title: Tokens for date and time formatting
+title: Tokens for date and time formatting in Adobe Workfront Fusion
 description: You must have the following access to use the functionality in this article:
 ---

-# Tokens for date and time formatting
+# Tokens for date and time formatting in Adobe Workfront Fusion

 ## Access requirements